vsmolyakov/cv/README.md

 **Segmentation**

-Image segmentation is a very common sub-problem in computer vision.
-We often like to identify the objects in an image before further processing.
+Image segmentation is a very common problem in computer vision.
+We often like to identify objects in an image before further processing.

 <p align="center">
 <img src="https://github.com/vsmolyakov/cv/blob/master/segmentation/figures/seg_merged.png"/>
 </p>

-The figure above compares to non-parametric algorithms: DP-GMM and DBSCAN applied to image segmentation.
-From the image we can see that different parameter settings resulted in different discovery of clusters or segments in an image.
-The on-line VB algorithm configures with alpha = 10 produced a binary segmentation separating the road from the rest of the image.
+The figure above compares two non-parametric algorithms: DP-GMM and DBSCAN applied to image segmentation.
+From the images we can see that different parameter settings resulted in different discovery of clusters or segments in an image.
+The on-line VB algorithm configured with alpha = 10 produced a binary segmentation separating the road from the rest of the image.
 In contrast, DBSCAN based on kd-tree algorithm produced 15 clusters.
 Both algorithms do not assume that the number of segments in an image is known ahead of time.

 References:
 *D. Blei and M. Jordan, "Variational Inference for Dirichlet Process Mixtures", Bayesian Analysis, 2006*

 *Ester, M., H. P. Kriegel, J. Sander, and X. Xu, “A Density-Based Algorithm for Discovering Clusters in Large Spatial Databases with Noise”, AAAI, 1996*

 ### Dependencies